 Theology & Liturgy: Achieving our goal in a Christian context |

-Communication & Education: Informing practical steps for parishes and people. |
+Communication & Education: Informing practical steps for parishes and people |

 LAND

-Lands in the ownership of the Diocese/Parishes includes Churchyards, units acquired through bequest or purchase, grounds attached to schools and other categories.
+Lands in the ownership of the Diocese/Parishes includes churchyards, units acquired through bequest or purchase, grounds attached to schools and other categories.
 The Diocese seeks to ensure that all church-owned land is being managed to the best environmental and sustainable standards.

 Actions for the Diocese/Parishes to consider: